Moremar/IT_tutorials/CyberSecurity/Security/Windows.md

 PowerShell scripts have the extension `.ps1`.

 Windows uses structured data and API, while Unix represents everything as files, which made it difficult to use Unix tools in Windows.
 Therefore, Microsoft developed an object-oriented approach, allowing administrators to automate tasks by manipulating objects.
+PowerShell is deeply integrated with the Windows OS and allows access to System functions.

+#### Cmdlets

 Commands in Powershell are called **cmdlets** and return object instances, allowing more advanced data manipulation.
 Powershell cmdlets follow a Verb-Noun naming convention, like `Get-Content` or `Set-Location`.